 - RA5 for HST differential speeds

 - RA3 for MU/DMU/EMU differential speeds

 - RA1 for SP differential speeds

-vehicle/route technical compatibility for EPS speeds (typically outside the limits of validity of the RA system) is given on an individual basis for each vehicle type on the specific routes stated in the National Electronic Sectional Appendix.
+- vehicle/route technical compatibility for EPS speeds (typically outside the limits of validity of the RA system) is given on an

+individual basis for each vehicle type on the specific routes stated in the National Electronic Sectional Appendix.

 For passenger multiple units and locomotives with maximum permitted speeds equal to or in excess of 100mph and freight traffic with maximum permitted speeds in excess of the criteria set out for RA8 to RA10 above, additional checks are required to confirm the compatibility of vehicles and underline bridges.
 This is due to the risk of potentially excessive dynamic effects including resonance arising from such rail traffic.
-More information about the additional checks required in these circumstances is set out in RIS-8706-INS (Route Level Assessment of Technical Compatibility between Rail Vehicles and Underline Bridges), available on the RSSB's website.
+More information about the additional checks required in these circumstances is set out in RIS-8706-INS (Route Level Assessment of Technical Compatibility between Rail Vehicles and Underline Bridges), and GEGN8616 (Guidance on Evaluating Excessive Dynamic Effects in Underline Bridges) available on the RSSB's website.
 Early consultation with us is recommended in such cases.